buddhist-uni/buddhist-uni.github.io/_content/monographs/in-the-freud-archives_malcolm-janet.md

 Both Fliess and Jung were charlatans in some ways,but very bright, very beguiling ones.
 There must have been something of that sort going on between Eissler and Jeff.

-A "charming charlatan" weasels his way into the Freud Archives and discovers shocking letters the family had been hiding for decades.
+A "charming charlatan" weasels his way into the Sigmund Freud Archives and discovers shocking letters the family had been hiding for decades.